tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 Helpers
 +++++++

-Note: the role of the MME is taken by the EpcHelper, since we don't have an MME at the moment (the current code supports data plane only).

 .. seqdiag:: helpers.seqdiag

+A few notes on the above diagram:

+  * the role of the MME is taken by the EpcHelper, since we don't have an MME at the moment (the current code supports data plane only);

+  * in a real LTE/EPC system, the setup of the RadioBearer comes after the setup of the S1 bearer, but here due to the use of Helpers instead of S1-AP messages we do it the other way around (RadioBearers first, then S1 bearer) because of easier implementation.
+This is fine to do since the current code focuses on control plane only.